CLOTHED WITH STRENGTH AND DIGNITY

 LAUGHING AT THE DAYS TO COME

-It’s hard to laugh when every morning brings new pain and even getting out of bed is a huge act of willpower.
-When every breath hurts, but you push through anyway.
-When depression eats away at your soul and lies threaten your sanity.
+It’s hard to laugh when every morning brings new pain, when getting out of bed is a huge act of willpower, when every breath hurts (but you push through anyway), when depression eats away at your soul and lies threaten your sanity.
 Where is the laughter in that?
-Even if every morning brings new pain, though, guess what else every new morning brings?
+Even though every morning brings new pain, guess what else every new morning brings?

 GOD FREES US FROM FEAR

-It’s so much easier to fear, isn’t it, when every morning brings new pain?
-The thing is, the fear is not the truth.
+It’s so much easier to fear when every morning brings new pain, isn’t it?
+The thing is, fear is not the truth.

 We are not supposed to be chained by fear!
 We are God’s children!
-We have full confidence in Him, that He will protect and carry us through everything.
-In Him, we have the power to choose joy, to choose to smile and laugh at the day He has given us as a gift to be a part of, rather than cower and be afraid.
+We have full confidence that He will protect and carry us through everything.
+In Him, we have the power to choose joy, to choose to smile and laugh at the day He has given us as a gift, rather than cower and be afraid.

 I’m not saying it’s an easy choice.
 Joy is a battle.
-True laughter is still a struggle every single day, and it’s something I have to intentionally choose.
+Genuine laughter is still a struggle every single day, and it’s something I have to choose intentionally.
 There are days when all I can do is weep, and that’s okay too.
-But despite all the hard parts of chronic illness, we need not fear the future.
-I say this as someone who has looked death in the eyes because of my chronic illness.
-And that isn’t something I will ever be able to forget.
+Despite all the hard parts of chronic illness, we need not fear the future.
+I say this as someone who has looked death in the eyes because of my chronic illness (and that isn’t something I will ever be able to forget).

-Yet I choose to laugh at the days to come, rejoicing in the blessings they hold — even though I know they will be filled with pain.
+Yet, I choose to laugh at the days to come, rejoicing in their blessings—even though I know they will be filled with pain.

 Previously published on sgwilloughby.com in January 2017.
 Published and adapted with permission.